-Enterprise SEO is more expensive and requires more stakeholders relative to SEO on a smaller scale.
-As such, you’re looking at either enormous ROI potential or huge amounts of wasted money depending on how you run your campaigns.
+Enterprise search engine optimization (SEO) is pricier and requires more stakeholders compared to a smaller-scale SEO strategy.
+Accordingly, you’re looking at either enormous ROI potential or huge amounts of wasted money, depending on how you run your campaigns.

-But success can be defined any way you want, so it’s not an entirely conclusive metric.
-That’s why we’ve put together this 2019 SEO guide, so enterprise firms can define their own success, ensure they reach those goals and arm themselves with all the tactics for doing so.
+But success can be defined any way you want, so it’s not a definitive metric.
+That’s why we’ve put together this 2021 enterprise SEO guide, so enterprise firms can define their own success, ensure they reach those goals and arm themselves with all the tactics for doing so.

 SEO has never been more interesting.
 We’re serious.